 Our eyes are precious and it’s only when our sight is compromised, do we realise the extent to which we take our clear vision for granted.
 This is why, when researching for permanent solutions such as laser vision correction, it’s only natural for us to want to gather as many facts and information as possible to make an informed decision.
 Here we’ve collated the top 10 questions our Consultant Surgeons are asked by the many patients we see on a daily basis to help our readers on their quest for information.

 Choosing your clinic and surgeon is one of the biggest decisions you will make when looking for vision correction.
 Full trust in the clinic and surgeon you choose is essential and there are a number of factors to consider.
 First of all, cut price discounts and offers on the cost of treatment should not sway your decision.
 This is a once in a lifetime treatment on your eyes, your sight should not be compromised with cut price treatment.
 We also believe offers could have the ability to sway a patient when they may not be ready.
-In regards to the surgeon you choose, there are many questions you can ask your surgeon to determine his ability and reputation, click here to view the right questions to ask.
+In regards to the surgeon you choose, there are many questions you can ask your surgeon to determine his ability and reputation.

 Yes they have.
 Our consultation includes a number of tests which will determine both your suitability for treatment and help you decide on which is best suited to your personal needs and expectations.